PandaFalls2004/Minutes_and_Ratings/README.md

 |            3 | 38.4271 |       35 |
 |            4 | 36.9375 |       30 |
 |            5 | 35.8803 |       30 |

+## Assessment of Missingness

+### NMAR Analysis
+We believe that the missingness of the *rating* column is NMAR because when looking at the website you can choose to not leave a rating along with a review.
+Since it is up to human choice, people can choose not to submit a rating based off of any random reason or circumstance.

+### Missingness Dependency
+We then moved our analysis to help determine the missingness of the column *review*.
+In order to do this we tested if this column depended on *n_steps* and *minutes*.

+First we start with *n_steps* and *review*.
+Null Hypothesis: The missingness of the *review* column does not depend on *n_steps*

+Alternative Hypothesis: The missingness of the *review* column does depend on *n_steps*

+The test statistc that we used in our permutation test was **absolute difference in means** and our signifigance level was **.05**

+We ran a permutation test by shuffling the *n_steps* column 500 times to get 500 simulations of the mean differences.

+Our second permutation test was with *minutes* and *review*.

+Null Hypothesis: The missingness of the *review* column does not depend on the *minute*.

+Alternative Hypothesis: The missinness of the *review* column does depend on the *minute* column.

+We again used the **absolute difference in means** for our test statistic and **.05** as our signifigance level.